drventure/DotNetLineNumbers/readme.txt

 information when rendering a stack trace in a production release build.

-Access those line numbers by referencing the included DotNetLineNumbers.dll or by including the DotNetLineNumbers.cs file in you project.
+Access those line numbers by referencing the included DotNetLineNumbers.dll or by including the DotNetLineNumbers.cs file in your project.

-The process uses information from the PDB, but then embeds that info into the executable as a resource so that you do NOT have to distribute PDBs with your release-build application.
+The process uses information from the PDB, but then embeds that info into the executable as a resource so that you do NOT have to distribute PDBs with your release-build application just to retrieve line number debugging information.

 Works with DLL or EXE projects.